Annual McGill Law Journal Essay Contest

 DEADLINE

-All submissions must be received in time to be published in volume 67 of the McGill Law Journal to be considered for the second edition of the contest.
-Submissions that are received later will be eligible for the next edition of the context.
+To be considered for the fifth edition of the contest, all submissions must be received in time to be published in volume 70 of the McGill Law Journal .
+Submissions that are received later will be eligible for the next edition of the contest.
 Submissions are welcomed using our website submission portal.